Lund Washington: Early and family life

-The fourth son of Townshend Washington (1705-1743) and his wife Elizabeth Lund (1705-1773) was born in what was then Stafford County but soon became King George County on Virginia's Northern Neck.
-His grandfather, John Washington (1671-1712), was the son of Lawrence Washington (1635-1677), who emigrated from Britain to Virginia as did his brother John Washington, both settling in the Northern Neck region.
-This Lund Washington's eldest brother, Robert Washington (1729-1800) married Alice Strother and named their sixth son Lund Washington (1767-1853) after either their mother's surname or this uncle; the younger Lund Washington eventually became postmaster of Washington, D.C. and married twice.
-Townshend Washington's other sons were Thomas Washington (1731-1794) and Lawrence Washington (1735-1799); the family also included daughter Catherine Washington (1740-1792) who married her cousin John Washington (1729-1782) who represented King George County in the House of Delegates.
+Lund Washington was the fourth son of Townshend Washington (1705–1743) and his wife Elizabeth Lund (1705–1773).
+Lund was born in what was then Stafford County but soon became King George County on Virginia's Northern Neck.
+His grandfather, John Washington (1671–1712), was the son of Lawrence Washington (1635–1677), who emigrated from Britain to Virginia as did his brother John Washington, both settling in the Northern Neck region.
+This Lund Washington's eldest brother, Robert Washington (1729–1800) married Alice Strother and named their sixth son Lund Washington (1767–1853) after either their mother's surname or this uncle; the younger Lund Washington eventually became postmaster of Washington, D.C., and married twice.
+Townshend Washington's other sons were Thomas Washington (1731–1794) and Lawrence Washington (1735–1799); the family also included daughter Catherine Washington (1740–1792) who married her cousin John Washington (1729–1782) who represented King George County in the House of Delegates.

 In 1779, this Lund Washington married Elizabeth (Betsy) Foote, then 33 years old, whose 34-year-old sister Catherine had married his brother Lawrence five years earlier.
 The Foote daughters were fourth generation Virginians.
 However, neither couple had children who survived them.
 Both of Betsy's daughters died as infants, and Catherine was childless.
 Betsy Foote Washington's piety would be shown in her prayer journals as well as household devotions which included slaves.
-After Lund Washington's death, Betsy Foote Washington adopted her nephew William Hayward Foote (1781-1846) and bequeathed the Hayfield plantation to him.
+After Lund Washington's death, Betsy Foote Washington adopted her nephew William Hayward Foote (1781–1846) and bequeathed the Hayfield plantation to him.

 According to his nephew (the postmaster mentioned above), before his marriage, this Lund Washington had a son with a housekeeper, who then moved to Connellsville (in Fayette County, Pennsylvania, disputed between Virginia and Pennsylvania in the earliest days of the Republic).
 However, when a veteran with a large family attempted to visit Lund Washington in his final years, he refused to see him, having heard a report years earlier that his son John had been killed fighting Native Americans.
 That nephew Lund Washington (in that same unpublished manuscript) also characterized the President's testamentary emancipation of his slaves as "the ... worst act of his public life."